LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 {align="center"}

 !!! tip "Time for a Break?"
-    This is a good place to pause if you need to.
+    :fontawesome-regular-circle-pause: This is a good place to pause if you need to.
 Just note where you are on the page so you can return later.

 ## Validate Secrets